IMDEANetworksWNG/UbiLocate/README.md

 implemented on off-the-shelf 801.11ac router.
 You can download the paper from [here](https://eprints.networks.imdea.org/2318/1/main.pdf)

-UbiLocate was presented at MobiSys 2021 and we kindly invite you to take a look at the full presentation [on TouTube](https://www.youtube.com/watch?v=ULfg9MV4ymQ)
+UbiLocate was presented at MobiSys 2021

 ### You can find all the details about running UbiLocate below